amalcao/libcoroc/README.md

 ## Platforms Requirement

-Linux on x86/x86-64 or armv7 using the GCC toolchain, if compiling with option `enable_splitstack=1`, you need to use GCC 4.6.0 or later, binutils 2.21 ot later with `--enable-gold`.
+Linux on x86/x86-64 or armv7 using the GCC toolchain, if compiling with option `enable_splitstack=1`, you need to use GCC 4.6.0 or later, binutils 2.21 or later with `--enable-gold`.

 OS X on x86-64 using the GCC or XCode toolchain, the "splitstack" feature is not enable on OS X because we only support 64-bit arch, which not need the "splitstack".